h-banii/hypr-shader-preview/README.md

 Use OBS, you can load it inside a *browser source*

+## Version 3.00

+WebGL supports version 3.00 of the language, using the `#version 300 es` directive, and so does this project.
+But I realized that Hyprland doesn't seem to support it, or maybe it needs some modification.

+So... this is a not very useful feature at the moment, but it's there.

 ## Limitations

 The background image is static.
 The shaders get applied to a static image, not